twr14152/Network-Automation-Scripts_Python3/README.md

  - created two sample scripts

 Testing Netmiko module
+- Created new netmiko script that provide you a sandbox to say how many devices, what devices, and what to configure
+    - ssh_multi_device_config.py
 - Created a very basic ssh script useful for discovery + updated with error handling
 - Created script that can handle multiple device with multiple unique configuration files
 - Added multiprocessing to speed up